When developing a site two questions will always be asked, is my site secure and can you make it faster?

 Why Install It?

-Besides the security it provided there are a few more reasons you will want to install one as soon as you can.
-The first major reason you'll want one is that Google give better rankings to HTTPS sites than HTTP sites.
+Besides the security, it provided there are a few more reasons you will want to install one as soon as you can.
+The first major reason you'll want one is that Google gives better rankings to HTTPS sites than HTTP sites.
 This is not just because they are more secure but also faster and Google likes fast sites.

 HTTPS is also a required part of a new system called HTTP/2.
 You can't have HTTP/2 without HTTPS.
 Why would you want HTTP/2?
 Well, not only can it speed up your site by as much as 50% but HTTP/2 site will also get ranked higher by Google.

-A faster site means happy visitors, and happy visitors means more conversions.
+A faster site means happy visitors, and happy visitors mean more conversions.